This page will provide a general overview and configuration requirements for the Propertybase dotloop integration.

 Note: Skipping this step will result in your Dotloop integration failing.

 If an Offer or Closing record is not associated with a Listing with a Loop, the system will display an error.

 Once you have setup communication between your Propertybase and Dotloop accounts and configured page layouts for Listings, Offers and Closings - you are ready to syncronize some data.
 Let's explore that below.

-Data syncronization between Propertybase and Dotloop is a two-way process.
+Data synchronization between Propertybase and Dotloop is a two-way process.
 Data syncs from Propertybase to Dotloop and also from Dotloop to Propertybase.
 Any available Dotloop field can be mapped to a Propertybase field.
-A complete list of Dotloop fields and their corresponding Propertybase fields are attached at the bottom of this page.

 - Open any Listing, Offer or Closing record (in the example below, we use a Listing.)